MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/alerts-managing.md

 To prevent due-date alerts from becoming obsolete because the batch job hasn't been run for several days, you can set up a batch processing window.
 A batch processing window can be used to prevent a batch job from being run for a specified number of days.

 If you set up a batch processing window, an alert is sent when the alert rule is processed, even if the alert exceeds the time limit that is defined in the due-date criteria.
 An alert continues to be sent for as long as the period that is defined by this time limit plus the batch processing window isn't exceeded.
-However, when the period that is defined by the time limit plus the batch processing window is exceeded, an alert is no longer sent.
+However, when the period exceeds the value defined by the time limit plus the batch processing window, an alert is no longer sent.

 ### Set up processing for due-date alerts